opencv/opencv/modules/features2d/doc/common_interfaces_of_generic_descriptor_matchers.rst

 .. cpp:function:: void GenericDescriptorMatcher::classify( const Mat& queryImage,           vector<KeyPoint>& queryKeypoints )

-    Classify keypoints from the query set.
+    Classify keypoints from a query set.

     :param queryImage: Query image.

-    :param queryKeypoints: Keypoints from the query image.
+    :param queryKeypoints: Keypoints from a query image.

     :param trainImage: Train image.

-    :param trainKeypoints: Keypoints from the train image.
+    :param trainKeypoints: Keypoints from a train image.

-    The method classify each keypoint from the query set.
-The first variant of method takes the training image and its keypoints as an input argument.
-The second variant uses the internally stored training collection, which can be built using ``GenericDescriptorMatcher::add`` method.
+    The method classifies each keypoint from a query set.
+The first variant of the method takes a train image and its keypoints as an input argument.
+The second variant uses the internally stored training collection that can be built using the ``GenericDescriptorMatcher::add`` method.

     The methods do the following:

     #.
-        They call ``GenericDescriptorMatcher::match`` method to find correspondence between the query set and the training set.
+        Call the ``GenericDescriptorMatcher::match`` method to find correspondence between the query set and the training set.

     #.
-        ``class_id`` field of each keypoint from the query set is set to ``class_id`` of the corresponding keypoint from the training set.
+        Sey the ``class_id`` field of each keypoint from the query set to ``class_id`` of the corresponding keypoint from the training set.

 .. index:: GenericDescriptorMatcher::match